 Medicare Chronic Disease Management

-Medicare CDM Eligibility
+Medicare Chronic Disease Eligibility

 Medicare benefits are available for up to five allied health services per eligible patient, per calendar year.
 Services are bulk billed under the scheme, however out calls will incur a small gap fee.